— Tilo Freiwald, MD

 The Freiwald lab is committed to promotion of practices that support diversity and inclusion in clinical science.

-The Freiwald lab is always looking for scientists (PhD, PostDoc) and technicians to unravel mechanism and translate the role of innate immunity′s complement system in inflammatory kidney disease.
-Please get in touch with your CV via This email address is being protected from spambots.
-You need JavaScript enabled to view it.!
+The Freiwald lab is always looking for scientists (PhD, PostDoc) and technicians to unravel mechanisms and translate the role of the innate immunity′s complement system in inflammatory kidney disease.
+Please get in touch with your CV via

 III.
 Department of Medicine, University Medical Center Hamburg-Eppendorf (UKE)